igneus/flowergarden/README.md

-This is my Django-learning application.
+This is my Django-learning project.
 It is a webization of one of the man's most important tasks: to give girls and women flowers.